pemblabs/pemblabs.github.io/_posts/2025-02-17-Unmasking the Threat: A Deep Dive into a Phishing Campaign Targeting Corporate and Educational Emails.markdown

 ![logs1ns]({{site.baseurl}}/images/logs1ns.png)

 I am currently obfuscating this portion because although the data seems to indicate that it was part of a test run perhaps on the threat actor's environment, which would be interesting, yet I can't be sure.
-I am in the process of reporting all the infrastructure I found so far and I am in possession of the phishing kit as well which I can provide with discretion.
+I am in the process of reporting all the infrastructure I found so far and I am in possession of the phishing kit as well as the list of all emails which I can provide with discretion.
 This can be requested on my LinkedIn or X handle.

 On Part 2 I will focus more on the telegram channel and bot OSINT and my attempt at attribution.
 Now go eat your IOCs.